-13b.
+12.1.
 School emergency opening / closure periods (e.g. Covid - 19)

-The academy schools recognise the risks to safeguarding pupils who are not able to attend school due to local or national lockdown periods (e.g. Covid-19), the academy schools will follow all DfE guidance on education for vulnerable children.
-Further safeguarding preventative and supportive activities will be employed by the Senior DSL and school safeguarding lead workers of the academy school to maintain contact with families at home, including teacher to parent texts, emails and telephone contact.
-The academy school will share information with local safeguarding teams to protect vulnerable children at home, including those that are not already within the thresholds of social care support.
+The Academy schools recognise the risks to safeguarding pupils who are not able to attend school due to local or national lockdown periods (e.g. Covid-19), the Academy schools will follow all DfE guidance on education for vulnerable children.
+Further safeguarding preventative and supportive activities will be employed by the Senior DSL and school safeguarding lead workers of the Academy school to maintain contact with families at home, these will include teacher to parent texts, emails and telephone contact.
+The Academy school will share information with local safeguarding teams to protect vulnerable children at home, including those that are not already within the thresholds of social care support.